SCENE 01 / LOCATION AGREEMENTS

 What's included in location agreement services?

-Complete agreement preparation including property releases, access contracts, fee negotiation, and all supporting documentation.
-We handle negotiation, execution, and ongoing management throughout your production.
+Complete agreement preparation including property releases, access contracts, fee deal-making, and all supporting records.
+We handle deal-making, execution, and ongoing management across your production.

 How do you handle fee negotiation?

-We leverage market knowledge and established relationships to negotiate competitive rates.
+We leverage market knowledge and set up relationships to negotiate competitive rates.
 Our experience with Mexican locations enables us to achieve average savings of 15% compared to standard rates.

 What terms are typically included?

-Comprehensive terms covering access rights, usage rights, liability provisions, insurance requirements, damage deposits, cancellation terms, and extension options.
+Full terms covering access rights, usage rights, liability provisions, insurance needs, damage deposits, cancellation terms, and extension options.
 All agreements comply with Mexican law.

 Can you handle agreements for heritage sites?

-Yes, we specialize in heritage site agreements including UNESCO locations, historic monuments, and culturally significant properties with their specific requirements and protocols.
+Yes, we specialize in heritage site agreements including UNESCO locations, historic monuments, and culturally major sites with their specific needs and protocols.

 Related Services